A Brief History of Steel Manufacturing in Australia

 Change In The 80s

 The 1980s were a time of huge shifts in the manufacturing industries in Australia.
-In the early 80s many industries began opting for off-shore manufacturing China and South East Asia where it could acquire seemingly the same goods for less money.
+In the early 80s many industries began opting for off-shore manufacturing China and South East Asia where they could acquire top quality goods for less money.
 Steel, of course, was no exception.

 As Australian steel production began to drop, manufacturers issued a complete revamp of the industry in an attempt to increase productivity in mills around the country.
 This meant that any inefficient plants were closed, and new techniques and technologies were introduced to bring the industry up to speed.